danielsanei/cse15l-lab-reports/week7.md

 # Week 7 Lab Report - CSE Labs Done Quick
 **Daniel Sanei**

-*This report describes the steps taken to fix an error within remotely-stored code.*
+*This report describes the steps taken to fix an error within code on a remote server.*

 ---
 ## 1) Log In